 What Are the Common Pitfalls During Agile Retrospectives?

 A Scrum retrospective is aimed to reveal feelings or facts that have measurable effects on the team’s performance as well as to create ideas for improvement based on these observations.
 It makes no sense if it devolves into a verbal joust or a whining session.

 The Retrospective also requires a significant cost in person-hours.
-Its poor execution will result in the practice being discredited, even though a majority of the Agile community views it as valuable.
+Its poor execution will bring no value, even though the Agile community views it as efficient.

 Those lists may not be particularly long.
 However, every project should have a few standouts in each column.
 The overall goal is to realize how to replicate the positives in future projects by generating new best practices while identifying the root causes for the negatives.

 There is no need to blame and find fault in individuals.
-It is better to discuss what everyone could do better, more or differently next time around.
-Scheduling, communication, documentation, resource allocation, testing, and more processes are all viable topics for the discussion.
-All participants should end the Retro event with a better sense of how the project was experienced by everyone involved.
+It is better to discuss what everyone could do better or in a different way next time.
+Scheduling, communication, documentation, resource allocation, testing, and more processes are all viable topics for discussion.
+All participants should end the Retro event with a better sense of how everyone feels about the project.